serdarburakguneri/scooter-renting/README.md

 I want to create myself some distributed system problems and solve them by playing with rabbitMQ.

 Each app will have more information in their readme files.

+# Trying Rest Endpoints

-OpenAPI documents can also be found in the documentation folders.
+OpenAPI documents can be found in the documentation folders of each app.
-With swagger editor, it should be easier to understand how REST endpoints work.
+With swagger editor, it should be easy to understand how REST endpoints work.

 ![image info](documentation/how_to_use_openapi_docs.png)